Ludvins/ludvins.github.io/_includes/cv.md

   <td>
   <!-- <div style='float: right'></div> -->
   <div>
-    If there is no underfitting, there is no Cold Posterior Effect [<a href="https://arxiv.org/abs/2310.01189">pre-print</a>]
+    If there is no underfitting, there is no Cold Posterior Effect (under review) [<a href="https://arxiv.org/abs/2310.01189">pre-print</a>]
     <br><p style="color:grey;font-size:1.4rem">Misspecification leads to Cold Posterior Effect (CPE) only when the resulting Bayesian posterior underfits.</p>
   </div>